cztomczak/cefpython/docs/Knowledge-Base.md

 CEF Python depends on CEF and API breaks are inevitable when updating to latest CEF.
 The [Migration Guide](Migration-guide.md) document which is still under works, will list most notable breaking changes since v31 release.
-Until it's done go to go to the [GitHub Releases] (../../../releases) page and check release notes for all the releases that appeared between your old version and the new version.
+Until it's done go to go to the [GitHub Releases](../../../releases) page and check release notes for all the releases that appeared between your old version and the new version.
 Look for lists named "Changes in API that break backward compatibility" or similar.